 These aquatic plants can be found in kettlehole ponds, the surface of rivers, in ponds, springs, rivers and lakes, particularly quiet waters (New York Natural Heritage Program 2012).

 There are historical records scattered throughout the lower Hudson counties and on Long Island.
-Populations presently exist on Staten Island and on Long Island.

 This aquatic plant occurs along the Atlantic coastal states from Vermont south to South Carolina and along the Gulf Coast from Georgia to Louisiana and eastern Texas.
 It is less common in the upper Midwest and South Central states but becomes more common as it reaches its western limits in Nebraska and Kansas.